 Lastly, some women can tell when they are fertile by their sexual desire.
 Biologically, you can have an increased sex drive during your fertile window.
 This makes perfect sense.
 As mammals, it’s similar to being “in heat” which is when female mammals want (or will allow) intercourse.
 Human females are “in heat” once per month if we ovulate regularly.

 Methods NOT to use for tracking

 Don’t use an app that just counts your cycle days without measuring any of the above biological signs of your body.
-There is no way this will be accurate.
+These apps assume that you are typical, and make assumptions about when you ovulate that may not be accurate.

 The typical or textbook cycle is 28 days, with ovulation on day 14.
 However, many women vary from typical!
 You can ovulate way outside of this window.
 This is not a way to predict your fertile window or your ovulation.